This updated guide lists all of the best grain-free dog foods this year.

 Top 5 Ingredients: 1.
 Water Buffalo, 2.
 Lamb Meal, 3.
 Sweet Potatoes, 4.
 Peas, 5.
 Roasted Bison

-This formula from Taste of the Wild is an excellent option if you’re looking for a high protein, grain-free diet for your pup.
-Taste of the Wild has established itself as a top-of-the-line brand and manufactures its foods in the USA under expert supervision.
-As for this option, the formula offers the highest protein ratios with an ideal balance of other nutrients to ensure your super active tail-wagger gets the best nutrition.
+This formula from Taste of the Wild is an excellent option if you’re looking for a high-protein, grain-free diet for your pup.
+This brand has established itself as a top-of-the-line manufactures its foods in the USA under expert supervision.
+As for this option, the formula offers the highest protein ratios with an ideal balance of other nutrients to ensure your super-active tail-wagger gets the best nutrition.

 Ratings: